-Cassini: The polar map (Figure 4) shows a ring of white, roughly circular patches at 83-85°N, similar to the present octagon.
-This may well be the same set of CPCs.
+Cassini: The polar map shows a ring of white, roughly circular patches at 83-85°N, similar to the present octagon.
+This may well be the same octagon.

-Pioneer 11: North of the Bland Zone, image D1 (Figure 5) shows some resolved FFRs and numerous smaller light patches, as in the Juno maps; and closest to the pole, at the terminator, are two roughly circular light patches at ~82.5°N, which are likely to be two of the CPCs.
+Pioneer 11: North of the Bland Zone, image D1 shows some resolved FFRs and numerous smaller light patches, like the Juno maps; and closest to the pole, at the terminator, are two roughly circular light patches at ~82.5°N, which are likely to be two of the CPCs.